TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: The TransRec Framework

 \subsection{Optimization}

-Inspired by the pre-training and fine-tuning paradigm, we apply the two-stage training for TransRec: first pre-training the user encoder network, and then training whole framework of TransRec.
+Inspired by the pre-training and fine-tuning paradigm, we apply a similar training regime for TransRec: first pre-training the user encoder network, and then training the whole framework of TransRec.

-\textbf{Stage 1: User Encoder Pre-training.} We perform pre-training for user encoder network in the self-supervised manner.
+\textbf{Stage 1: User Encoder Pre-training.} We perform pre-training for user encoder network in a self-supervised manner.
 Specifically, we apply the left-to-right style generative pre-training to predict the next item in the interaction sequence, similarly as SASRec and NextItNet~\cite{kang2018self,yuan2019simple}.
-The way we choose unidirectional pre-training rather than BERT-style (bidirectional) (i.e. Eq.(\ref{userbert})) is simply because unidirectional pre-training converges much faster but without loss of precision.
-We use the softmax cross-entropy loss as objective function:
+The way we choose unidirectional pre-training rather than BERT-style (bidirectional) (i.e. Eq.(\ref{userbert})) is simply because unidirectional pre-training converges much faster but without obvious loss of precision.
+We use the softmax cross-entropy loss as the objective function:

-where $\boldsymbol{\mathop W\nolimits^U}$, $\boldsymbol{\mathop b\nolimits^U}$ are the projection matrix \& bias terms, $\boldsymbol{\mathop {S'}\nolimits_t}$ is the representation of last hidden layer.
+where $\boldsymbol{\mathop W^U}$, $\boldsymbol{\mathop b^U}$ are the projection matrix \& bias terms, $\boldsymbol{\mathop {S'}_t}$ is the representation of last hidden layer.

-\textbf{Stage 2: End-to-End Training.} TransRec is trained in an end-to-end manner by fine-tuning parameters of both user and item encoders.
-This is significantly different from many multi-modal recommendation task that pre-extracts modal features before training models~\cite{he2016vbpr}.
-End-to-end training enables a better adaption for textual and visual features to the current recommendation domain.
+\textbf{Stage 2: End-to-End Training.} TransRec is trained in an end-to-end manner by fine-tuning model parameters of both user and item encoders.
+This is vastly different from much multimodal recommendation literature where they first pre-extract offline features by modality encoder and then treat them as fixed features for a recommendation network~\cite{he2016vbpr, wei2019mmgcn, yi2022multi}.
+End-to-end training enables a better adaption of textual and visual features to the current recommendation domain.
 Specifically, we propose to use the Contrastive Predictive Coding (CPC) ~\cite{van2018representation} learning method.
-Given a sequence of user interactions \textit{C}, we divide the sequence into sub-sequence $\mathop C\nolimits^u$ and $\mathop C\nolimits^e$ to encode the relationship between them.
-The binary cross entropy loss function is as follows: where \textit{g} is a randomly sampled negative item~\cite{rendle2012bpr,yuan2016lambdafm} during model training.
+Given a sequence of user interactions $\boldsymbol{\mathop C} $, we divide the sequence into sub-sequence $\boldsymbol{\mathop C\nolimits^u}$ and $\boldsymbol{\mathop C\nolimits^e}$ to encode the relationship between them.
+The binary cross entropy loss function is as follows: